JCinnamon/image-colour-analyzer/README.md

 2. Add local images (or a folder), or paste image URLs.
 3. Set analysis precision, cluster count, and transparency handling; tick the tables and options you want (LAB/LCH, EXIF, hue histogram, pixel-level, spatial structure) and set the grid and pixel-subsample sizes.
 4. Click **Analyse Images**.
-5. Use the download buttons above the results for the CSV tables and the palette / quantized PNG or JPG.
+5. Use the download buttons above the results for the CSV tables; open the **Visualizations** dropdown on each result to view and download per-image PNGs.

 A typical research sequence runs Image Cutter → Batch Image Analyzer → Image Visualizer, handing folders of cut-outs and CSVs from one tool to the next; each tool also works on its own.